vre-hub/vre-hub.github.io/docs/tech-docs/services/cvmfs.md

 *The repository name resembles a DNS scheme, but it does not need to reflect any real server name.
 It is supposed to be a globally unique name that indicates where/who the publishing of content takes place.
 A repository name must only contain alphanumeric characters plus -, , or ., and it is limited to a length of 60 characters.*
 :::

-The release manager is usually a VM where oeprators can upload, modify and delete the content of the repository.
+The release manager is usually a VM where operators can upload, modify and delete the content of the repository.

 ## Publishing content